-In addition to the required electives, Honors College students must complete the three Honors Core Courses listed below.
+In addition to a number of Honors Electives, Honors College students must complete the three requirements that form the Honors Core:

 1) Honors Seminar: HNRS 175Q (3 credits)

 This interdisciplinary seminar is often team taught and is a first-year requirement for all students admitted to The Honors College.
 The course is designed to demonstrate the interaction between different areas of study.
 Students will spend equal time examining a specific theme from the perspective of each of two instructors from different disciplines, and st times the classes are combined so the group as a whole can meet.
 Recent topics include “Food,” “Social Justice,” “Creativity,” and “Religion, Ethics, and Politics.”
 HNRS 175Q is also a great opportunity to meet other students who are new to The Honors College and to make connections with Honors instructors.

 2) Culture Connection: HNRS 275Q (3 credits)

 The purpose of this course is twofold: It assists students with cultivating strategies for engaging deeply with cultural experiences and events and to further their development as writers.
 To that end, students will read a selection of essays on cultural criticism as well as critiques of theatrical performances, music recitals and concerts, art exhibits, etc. In addition, this is a community engagement class in which students attend, absorb, and discuss events, exhibitions, and productions on campus or in the community and write their own critiques of them.
 HNRS 275Q: Culture Connection is offered both spring and fall.